Office Hours: on appointment

 Academic Education: I finished my studies in Philosophy, English and German as a teaching profession with a thesis on the question Is there an Aesthetic Pleasure?, in 2014.
 I was committed to university policy for many years during my studies and I founded the undergraduate conference Dia:logos in 2015.

 Phd Project: In 2016 I started working on my PhD project On the Capability to Love aiming to understand the role that so-called deficient loving of mutually suffering lovers has for the concept of love (Supervisor Matthias Vogel).
 I am working on an integrative concept of love that is capable of explaining in how far to love always implies both options of success and deficit.
-This approach I label an ability and action theory of love according to which attempts in loving construe a loving relation and instantiate certain capabilities to love, which for their part need to be acquired and cultivated just as any other capabilities that human beings instantiate within their living practices.
+In order to understand how different emotions, abilities, actions, attitudes, dispositions and a certain loving posture hang together and contribute to a loving relation, I apply Aristotelian metaphysics and suggest to understand romantic love as one type of Aristotelian philia.
+This enables me to highlight learning and make sense of the possibility of failure in loving.

 Project in development: In 2018 I started on a project with the working title Sex Speech.
 The Problems of Tabooed Speech and the Potential of Sex-Positivity and Sex-Positive Spaces.
 In this text I reflect the role that language and concepts have for different aspects of sexualities, sexual experiences and sexual identity and I locate this matter within the examination of a sex-negative socio-political climate and an emerging sex-positive subculture.